dataezedataeze×Kokuyo Camlin

 Every number maps back to a query that ran.
 No black box.

-"Give us one month and a nominal fee, and we will show you the lift on Camlin's own run, before a single line changes on your server."
+"Let's agree the scope and give us one month on Camlin's own run.
+We will show you the lift before a single line changes on your server."

 hello@dataeze.ai·+91 99103 55559·dataeze.ai